eillarra/irekia/README.rst

 .. |License| image:: https://img.shields.io/badge/license-MIT-blue.svg
    :target: LICENSE

 This package allows you to communicate with the Open Data Euskadi REST API.
-Use the `irekia` Client to generate the convoluted `Open Data Euskadi <http://opendata.euskadi.eus//>`_ query strings and get the data you want.
+Use the :code:`irekia` Client to generate the convoluted `Open Data Euskadi <http://opendata.euskadi.eus//>`_ query strings and get the data you want.

 Installation
 ------------

-Install it using `pip`:
+Install it using :code:`pip`:

 .. code-block:: shell